dustinpfister/blog_posts/_posts/statistics-frequency-tables.md

 layout: post
 categories: statistics
 id: 648
-updated: 2020-04-27 21:13:26
+updated: 2021-03-05 14:34:31
-version: 1.3
+version: 1.4
 ---

 [Frequency tables](https://en.wikipedia.org/wiki/Frequency_distribution) are a way of groping various outcomes in a sample or population in statistics.
 That is when running threw a population, or a sample of a population of data there are going to be instances in that sample that meet a cretin criteria, and thus can be grouped in that criteria.
 Say for example you have a collection of grades for each student in a class, there is groping them by a letter grade, or by a number range.
-In any case the result is a table where all the students fall into each group, and there is a count for each group, such a table can oftetn be called a frequency table.
+In any case the result is a table where all the students fall into each group, and there is a count for each group, such a table can often be called a frequency table.

 <!-- more -->